Hopp til innhold

 Credits

-Close collaborator & aristic research: Karoline Bakken Lund
+Close Collaborator and Artistic Research: Karoline Bakken Lund

 Producer: Kristina Melbø Valvik